el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 > //gs mastergear update Meg.
 Gloves +1, Meg.
 Gloves +2

 Changes the name of gear in sets named Meg.
 Gloves +1 to Meg.
 Gloves +2

-## //gs mastergear removename (slot)

-Removes from gear list item with the same name as the gear that is equipped in specified slot.

-> //gs mastergear removename back

-Removes from sets any gear with the same name as the gear equipped in the back slot.
-E.g if Ankou's Mantle is equipped in back slot then all Ankou's Mantle will be removed, even ones with different augments.
-If you want to update just the augments on 1 piece, can just edit the json by yourself.

 # Limitations
 - Doesn't care about inventory.
 If you want to care about gear in inventory, uncomment the "--0" in equipable_bags